Cerchie/notes-for-gh-video/wade-review.md

 }
 ```

-Next, I’ll write the process method to  take in the events, mark them as open or closed, increment the count, and stash them in the state store.
+Next, I’ll write the process method to take in the records, mark them as open or closed, increment the count, and stash them in the state store.

 ```java
 static class MyProcessorSupplier implements ProcessorSupplier<String, GitHubPRInfo, String, GitHubPRStateCounter> {